Ahdhn/RXMeshDocs/docs/index.md

 Feel free to jump to the section most relevant to you—or follow them in order for a full tour.

+## Replicability

+This repo was awarded the [replicability stamp](https://www.replicabilitystamp.org/#https-github-com-owensgroup-rxmesh) by the Graphics Replicability Stamp Initiative (GRSI).

 ## License